Sawata, Davao del Norte

-San Isidro, officially the Municipality of San Isidro (Lungsod sa San Isidro; Bayan ng San Isidro) and also known as Sawata, is a municipality in the province of Davao del Norte, Philippines.
-According to the 2020 census, it has a population of 27,233 people, making it the least populated municipality in the province.
+Sawata, officially the Municipality of Sawata (Lungsod sa Sawata; Bayan ng Sawata) and formerly known as San Isidro, is a municipality in the province of Davao del Norte, Philippines.
+According to the 2024 census, it has a population of 27,552 people, making it the least populated municipality in the province.

 History

-San Isidro was created on June 26, 2004, after the ratification of Republic Act No. 9265.
-It was formed out of 6 barangays of Asuncion and 7 barangays of Kapalong.
+Formation of the municipality

+Republic Act No. 9265 was signed by then-President Gloria Macapagal Arroyo on March 15, 2004.
+A plebiscite was administered and approved by the electorate of Asuncion and Kapalong on June 26, 2004.
+Under the name San Isidro, the newly chartered municipality absorbed six barangays from the municipality of Asuncion, namely: Sawata, Sabangan, Mamangan, Santo Niño, Igangon, and Kipalili; and seven barangays from the municipality of Kapalong, namely: Dacudao, Datu Balong, Libuton, Pinamuno, Monte Dujali, Linao, and San Miguel.

+Renaming of the municipality

 Davao del Norte 1st district representative and former House speaker Pantaleon Alvarez filed House Bill No. 9452, renaming the municipality to Sawata.
 It passed on third and final reading by the House on August 3, 2021, and on the Senate on January 31, 2022.

-On June 2, 2022, Republic Act No. 11814, the act renaming San Isidro as Sawata, as well as its municipal proper, Barangay Sawata as Poblacion, lapsed into law.
-A plebiscite, having no final schedule yet, will be supervised by the Commission on Elections.
+On June 2, 2022, Republic Act No. 11814, the act renaming San Isidro as Sawata, as well as its municipal proper, Barangay Sawata as Poblacion, lapsed into law without the then outgoing President Rodrigo Duterte's signature.
+On March 4, 2026, the Commission on Elections (COMELEC) issued Resolution No. 11202, setting the plebiscite on April 11, 2026.

+The plebiscite was successfully administered on April 11, 2026, despite a low turnout of close to 40% of the registered electorate of the municipality.
+Later, on that day, the COMELEC announced the ratification of these proposals by majority of participated voters.